 - First, the group must include at least five characters.
 In practice, these characters can of course be affiliated with as many groups as they like.
 On paper, though, a character can contribute to and benefit from only one faction at a time.
 A character must be present at an event to count toward this. - Secondly, the faction must have an identifying uniform piece worn visibly by each of its members.
-The uniform does not have to be a full costume - it can be something small like an emblem or accessory - but it must be noticeable and make it obvious to which faction the character belongs.
+The uniform does not have to be a full costume - it can be something like an emblem or accessory - but it must be immediately noticeable and make it obvious to which faction the character belongs.
+A new player should be able to look across the site and know, at a glance, which characters are affiliated with your faction.